Our work

 A Spoonfuls staff member sorting through recovered food to demonstrate our work.

-Working heavily with food retailers and brands, our Food Recovery Team sources fresh, nutritious food with the dietary and cultural needs of our end-recipients in mind.
+Working heavily with food retailers and brands, our Food Recovery team sources fresh, nutritious food with the dietary and cultural needs of our end-recipients in mind.
 Interested in becoming a food donor?

 A box full of colorful peppers Spoonfuls recovered in a day of our work.